SHA-mbles/SHA-mbles.github.io/README.md

 We note that classical collisions and chosen-prefix collisions do not threaten all usages of SHA-1.
 In particular, HMAC-SHA-1 seems relatively safe, and preimage resistance (aka ability to invert the hash function) of SHA-1 remains unbroken as of today.
 Yet, as cryptographers we recommend to deprecate SHA-1 everywhere, even when there is no direct evidence that this weaknesses can be exploited.

-##  What about your PGP example ?

-We chose PGP/GnuPG Web of Trust as demonstration of our chosen-prefix collision attack against SHA-1.
-The Web of Trust is a trust model used for PGP that relies on users signing each other’s identity certificate, instead of using a central PKI.
-For compatibility reasons the legacy branch of GnuPG (version 1.4) still uses SHA-1 by default for key-certification signatures.

-We were able to forge key-certification signatures using SHA-1 chosen-prefix collisions.
-More precisely, we created two PGP keys with different UserIDs, so that key B is a legitimate key for Bob (to be signed by the Web of Trust), but the signature can be transferred to key A which is a forged key with Alice’s ID.

 ## What should I do ?

 **Remove any use of SHA-1 in your product as soon as possible and use instead [SHA-256](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) or [SHA-3](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf)**.